Optics beyond Lenses with Monocle

 S => S. In our case, we can lift the function

 String => String (as the street name is a

 Person => Person:

 Other usages of Lens

-Good thing about above classic example is that it made developers aware of Lenses.
-On the other hand it may have built an impression that Lenses, and Optics in general, are “just a thing that helps in accessing nested case classes”.
+The good thing about the above classic example is that it made developers aware of Lenses.
+On the other hand, it may have built an impression that Lenses, and Optics in general, are “just a thing that helps in accessing nested case classes”.

 However, the true power of Optics lies in the fact that there are more of them and they’re fully composable.
 But even with sole Lenses you can do much more than accessing nested records.
 You can use them for having “virtual fields”, maintaining invariants or accessing bit fields.

 In case of Lenses specialized in accessing case class fields, their code can be generated automatically most of the time.